 8 – Mala Wharf, Lahaina, Hawaii

 It was my best discovery of the year: Hawaii is also a shore diving destination, and Mala Wharf is my favourite spot!
 I could have completely missed it if a friend didn’t recommend it.
 With convenient access where a car is not necessary, a dive centre to rent tanks 2 minutes walking from the beach, showers and bathroom, warm water, a dozen of turtles and white-tip sharks, how not to fall in love with Mala Wharf in the pretty town of Lahaina, Maui?
 Every minute of the 70 I spent underwater there I was in total awe.
-Read the full story “Shore diving in Maui and Big Island: Hawaii best-kept secret”
+Read the full story “Shore diving in Maui: Hawaii best-kept secret”

 9 – Frog Rock, Kohala, Hawaii